The 2023 State of the API survey is open!

 GraphQL

-GraphQL is an open source query language for APIs that was created by Facebook in 2012.
+GraphQL is a query language for APIs, and a server-side runtime for executing queries using a type system you define for your data.
 With GraphQL, clients interact with a single endpoint and specify the exact data they need, without having to chain multiple requests together.
 This approach reduces the number of round trips between the client and the server, which can improve performance—especially on slow or unreliable network connections.
 Additionally, GraphQL does not return data the client didn't ask for, which improves efficiency by reducing the amount of data that is transferred.

 GraphQL also provides strong typing and validation of the request and response data, which makes it easier for API developers to safely evolve their APIs over time.